-For over a century, Pamela Farland’s family, the Maumejean’s, created stained glass for major churches and cathedrals all over Europe and South America, so it is no surprise that Pamela comes to the world of jewelry from the standpoint of color.
+For over a century, Pamela Fairland’s family, the Maumejean’s, created stained glass for major churches and cathedrals all over Europe and South America.
+It is no surprise that Pamela comes to the world of jewelry from the standpoint of color.

-Her interest in Archeology and ancient worlds connected with the beauty of gold, the lushness of its tone and its sensuous feel to the touch.
+Her interest in Archeology and ancient worlds are connected with the beauty of gold, the lushness of its tone and the sensuous feel of touch.

-She worked for many years as an art framer, collaborating closely with artists, creating “settings” so to speak, for their pieces, adorning and enhancing the effect of their art.
-This path led her to the Kulicke-Stark Academy of Jewelry Art: Robert Kulicke a talented and renowned picture framer, as well as an artist in his own right, had created a school devoted to teaching and transmitting the art and techniques of ancient goldsmiths.
+She worked for many years as an art framer.Collaborating closely with artists to create “settings” for their pieces, adorning and enhancing the effect of their art.
+This path led her to the Kulicke-Stark Academy of Jewelry Art: Robert Kulicke a talented and renowned picture framer, as well as an artist in his own right.
+Mr. Kulicke created a school devoted to teaching and transmitting the art and techniques of ancient goldsmiths.

 Today she teaches at the 92 Street Y in New York, sharing the knowledge acquired through the years and works in her studio in Harlem.